Wambu-i7/alx-frontend/README.md

 Create the head and body sections

-inside the html tag, create the head and body tags (empty) in this order W3C won’t pass - you can ignore it
+inside the html tag, create the head and body tags (empty) in this order

-Repo:

 GitHub repository: alx-frontend
 Directory: 0x00-html_advanced